srbentostk/MyCV/README.md

 # MyCV
-# Here is my curriculum vitae with index in english and a spanish.html with spanish same content.
+# Here is my curriculum vitae with index in english, a spanish.html with spanish same content and a portuguese.html with portuguese same content.